pavanisuvarna27/Documentation/Dijango URL Mapping.md

  ____

- **for Integer:**
+ **`for Integer:`**

              def rollno(request,id):
                  return HttpResponse(<center><h2>Hello {} <br>Welcome to Dynamic Integer Url</h2></center>'.format(id))

- > Remember that in url what u taken as string name, that only passed in this function as a second parameter,it's better to maintain samename in urls and views(inside function) also.
+ > NOTE:  Remember that in url what u taken as string name, that only passed in this function as a second parameter,it's better to maintain samename in urls and views(inside function) also.

- > In this function, request is a default parameter,we can't change that.
+ > NOTE: In this function, request is a default parameter,we can't change that.

  * It looks like(myapp/views.py):
    <img src="defintrollno.png" alt="defintrollno image"/>